Is there anything better than a tasty pumpkin recipe?! Nope! Fall is here and it’s time to enjoy all things pumpkin.

 Pumpkin Protein Bars – Craving a pumpkin snack for pre or post-workout?
 This is your bar!
 It’s also great for a grab-n-go breakfast.

-Mini Vegan Pumpkin Muffins – I’m obsessed with these mini muffins!
-They’re the perfect size for a little treat without feeling totally bogged down from a huge muffin.
+Vegan Pumpkin Muffins – I’m obsessed with these muffins.
 They’re low calorie and delicious!

 Healthy Pumpkin Spice Latte – If you usually spend hundreds of dollars on pumpkin spice lattes in the fall, this is for you.
 A healthy, homemade PSL that is super simple to make – and easy on the wallet!

-Flourless Mini Pumpkin Muffins – No flour, no oil, no dairy… but tons of flavor!
+Healthy Pumpkin Muffins – No flour, no oil, no dairy… but tons of flavor!
 They’re one of my favorite treats to make each fall.